Ruthless: Scientology, My Son David Miscavige, and Me: Reception

 The release of the book was preceded by an interview with Ron Miscavige on ABC News' long-running news show 20/20, broadcast on April 29, 2016.
 In response, Church of Scientology International sent a statement to ABC News criticizing Ron Miscavige and extolling David Miscavige.

 In March 2017, Ron Miscavige was the guest on The Thinking Atheist podcast where he was interviewed by host Seth Andrews.
 Miscavige discussed this book in detail, and elaborated on his escape from Scientology.
 Miscavige also appeared on The Joe Rogan Experience podcast on April 18, 2017, for an interview about his life in Scientology as detailed in this book.

 Thomas C. Tobin of the Tampa Bay Times reviewed the book, writing that the author "describ[es] his son as a tyrant who has turned the organization into a destructive influence."
 Tobin wrote that Ron Miscavige said the church had "morphed into an immoral organization that hides a long list of abuses behind First Amendment protections, spends millions to investigate and harass its critics, and has destroyed families—including his own—through its practice of disconnection."

 The Church of Scientology threatened to sue both the US and UK publishers, alleging that the book contained "malicious, false, misleading and highly defamatory allegations".
 Humfrey Hunter, the owner of Silvertail Books, told The Guardian that he was "definitely going ahead [with publishing]—there's no question.
 I'm very confident that if they were to sue, we would be able to successfully defend the book and its content."

 Ron Miscavige

 Ron Miscavige and his wife Loretta lived in New Jersey with their four children.
 He entered into Scientology in 1969, and in 1985 joined Scientology's Sea Org where he lived at Gold Base and composed music for church albums and promotional materials.
-After leaving Scientology in 2012, he lived in the Milwaukee area with his wife, Becky Bigelow, and played trumpet with several local bands.
+After leaving Scientology in 2012, he lived in the Milwaukee area with his second wife, Becky Bigelow, and played trumpet with several local bands.
 Miscavige died in 2021 at the age of 85.